chunqian/ShadowsocksX-NG/README.md

 ## Features

-- `ss-local` from shadowsocks-libev 3.2.0
+- `ss-local` from shadowsocks-rust 1.14.3
-- Support SIP003 plugins.
-Embed `kcptun`.
 - Could update PAC by download GFW List from GitHub.
 - Share your server profiles by qrcode or url.
 - Import server profile urls from pasteboard.